Distortion in Cremona groups: Abstract

 \section{Abstract}

-We study distortion of elements in 2-dimensional Cremona groups over algebraically closed fields of characteristic zero.
-Namely, we obtain the following trichotomy: non-elliptic elements (i.e., those whose powers have unbounded degree) are undistorted; elliptic elements have a doubly exponential, or exponential distortion according to whether they are virtually unipotent.
+We study the distortion of elements in two-dimensional Cremona groups over algebraically closed fields of characteristic zero.
+We obtain the following trichotomy: non-elliptic elements (i.e., those whose powers have unbounded degree) are undistorted, and elliptic elements have a double exponential distortion when they are virtually unipotent or an exponential distortion otherwise.